 MIB's members will not search MIB or report information about you to MIB without first: (i) providing you with the "MIB Pre-Notice" that explains MIB's role in the underwriting process; and (ii) obtaining a signed authorization from you that names MIB as an information source and allows the member to make a brief report to MIB using MIB's proprietary codes.
 MIB requires its members to take these steps pursuant to MIB's longstanding General Rules.
 With the exception of data from the U.S. Department of Treasury on "Specially Designated Nationals" (or "blocked persons"), Canada's Office of the Superintendent of Financial Institutions (OSFI) list, and a code that is generated by MIB to represent a high frequency of insurance application activity in the previous seven years, MIB receives the information that is incorporated into its information exchange exclusively from its member life and health insurance companies.

 With your authorization, MIB shares individually identifiable information about you with its member life and health insurance companies (or their service providers who are acting on the member's behalf in the underwriting process), with you directly, and as otherwise required or allowed by law.
-MIB does not sell any individually identifiable information to any non-member third parties.

 If there is any individually identifiable information about you in MIB's Underwriting Services database, it will only be used by a member life or health insurance company to detect and deter insurance fraud or abuse, as described above, or to perform compliance activities or quality functions.

 To help ensure that MIB only reports relevant and timely information about individuals in its database, MIB's reports to members will include information (for example, MIB codes) that has been furnished to MIB by a member within the prior 7 years (except as prohibited under applicable law), after which MIB codes are removed from MIB Consumer Files.